-Thomas Johnston was born in Ireland in c1811 and immigrated to New Brunswick in May 1826.
-In May 1829, he bought 50 acres of land on Kennebecasis Island from Jeremiah Drake.
-In February 1833, he bought an additional 50 acres from Nehemiah Merritt.
-Johnston's 100 acres were on the northeastern part of the Island and consisted of original lots 9 and 10 as laid out in an early survey of the Island.

-In c1844, Johnston married Catherine Charlton (b. c 1827), a daughter of William and Sarah Charlton who also owned property on the Island (see below).
-Between 1845 and 1866, Catherine gave birth to 11 children - Sarah, Thomas Jr, Isabella, Elizabeth, John, Martha, James, George, Henrietta, Jemine and Hannah.
-Thomas and Catherine raised their large family on Kennebecasis Island where they farmed their land.
+Thomas Johnston was born in Ireland in the early 1800s and immigrated to New Brunswick in May 1826.
+In 1829, he bought lot 9 on Kennebecasis Island and in 1833, lot 10 where he built a farmhouse.
+Johnston married Ann Armstrong (1809-1842) in the late 1820s and they had at least four children.
+In c1844, Johnston married Catherine Charlton (b. c 1827), a daughter of William and Sarah Charlton who also owned property on the Island (see "Lot 11" below).
+Between 1845 and 1866, Catherine gave birth to at least eleven children including Sarah, Thomas Jr, Isabella, Elizabeth, John, Martha, James, George, Henrietta, Jemine and Hannah.
+Island lore says that Thomas Johnston Sr. had 21 children from his two marriages.

 In the early 1870s, Thomas Sr died and Catherine fell heir to the Island property.
 Catherine remained on the Island and in c1877, married James Carter (b.
 1821), a minister.
 As the Johnston children reached adulthood, most left the Island.
 Some settled in nearby Saint John while others immigrated to the United States.
 Thomas and Catherine's daughter, Sarah (b.
 February 6, 1845; d.
 April 8, 1932), was married to Arthur Irvine (b.
 March 22, 1846; March 13, 1913), a son of George Irvine.
 For a short time in the mid-1860s, Arthur and Sarah owned the land that Arthur's father, George, had purchased from Sarah's father.
-By the late 1880s only sons, Thomas Jr and George were still living on the Johnston farm with their mother Catherine and stepfather, James Carter.
+By the late 1880s, only sons Thomas Jr and George were still living on the Johnston farm with their mother Catherine and stepfather, James Carter.